Indira Point: History

 The Indira Point lighthouse was commissioned into service on 30 April 1972.

 Located 500 kilometres north of the epicenter of the 2004 Indian Ocean earthquake, the southernmost tip subsided 4.25 m after the earthquake, and many of the inhabitants went missing in the tsunami that followed.
 Sixteen to twenty families living next to the lighthouse and four scientists studying leatherback sea turtles were lost.

 Geography

 Port Blair is connected to mainland India via air service.
 From Port Blair, Campbell Bay can be reached by Pawan Hans Helicopter service.
 Inter Island Boat from Port Blair is also available which usually travels via Little Andaman, Car Nicobar and Nancowry en route to Campbell Bay.
 MV Campbell Bay also operates once in a week from Port Blair (Phoenix Bay) to Campbell Bay.

 Government is also constructing a 21 km road from Shashtri Nagar to Indira Point via a bridge on the Galathea river.
-The total length of the road from Zero Point to Indira Point will be 56 km and it will completed within next few years (c.
+The total length of the road from Zero Point to Indira Point will be 56 km and it will be completed within next few years (c.
 2017).
 This area is protected by the Indian Coast Guard.

 Galathea National Park and Lighthouse are the major attractions here.